LoginRadius/engineering-portal/content/blog/apache-beam-for-dummies/index.md

 ## What is Apache Beam?

-Apache Beam (Batch + strEAM) is an open source, unified model for defining both batch and streaming data-parallel processing pipelines.
+Apache Beam (Batch + strEAM) is an open-source, unified model for defining both batch and streaming data-parallel processing pipelines.

-Unified Model as in beam exposes single API abstraction layer for both batch and stream processing jobs unlike other frameworks that have different APIs for batch and stream processing.
+Unified model as in beam exposes single API abstraction layer for both batch and stream processing jobs, unlike other frameworks that have different APIs for batch and stream processing.

 ![Beam-Model](beam_architecture.png)

 ## Unique Features of Apache Beam

-The unique features of beam are as follows:
+The unique features of the beam are as follows:

 1. Unified - Use a single programming model for both batch and streaming use cases.
-2. Portable - Execute pipelines on multiple execution environments.
+2. Portable - Execute pipelines in multiple execution environments.
 Here, execution environments mean different runners.
 Ex.
 Spark Runner, Dataflow Runner etc
 3. Extensible - Write custom SDKs, IO connectors, and transformation libraries.

 ## Beam SDKs and Runners

-As of today, beam has three progamming SDKs
+As of today, the beam has three programming SDKs

 1. Java
 2. Python
 3. Golang

 Beam Runners translate the beam pipeline to the API compatible backend processing of your choice.
-Beam currently supports runners that work with the following backends
+Beam currently supports runners that work with the following backends.

 1. Apache Spark
 2. Apache Flink